lbke/ssr-theory/readme.md

 ## Conclusion

 We hope this paper could form the basis of a unified vision of server-side rendering, that is implementation independent.
+Whether a framework favours per-request or build-time rendering, we can adopt an ensemblist point of view to judge its ability to reach an optimal number of renders, that is mapping each possible request exactly once to a response.
+Technical implementation could involve either a proxy server for picking the right statically rendered variation, a cache to avoid unnecessary request-time render, or even a machine learning algorithm that could predict requests and their response.

 This vision could be helpful in the task of designing energy-efficient frameworks, that render content only when strictly necessary, while still providing a feature-rich, dynamic experience to the end-user.
-Whether a framework favours per-request or build-time rendering, we